EAU Patient Information is a collaborative undertaking with numerous project partners contributing to its success.

 The EAU Guidelines Office is responsible for the production of the EAU Guidelines.
-These Guidelines provide evidence-based clinical recommendations for urological care.
-The whole field of urology is covered by 23 working panels, comprising some 200 international experts.
-The EAU Guidelines are updated regularly, presented in different formats, and are available in various publications.
-The material can also be accessed via the website where it is also available in several languages.
+These guidelines present the most current scientific findings and provide clinical recommendations for urological care.
+The whole field of urology is covered by the 23 Guidelines working panels, which together include close to 200 international experts.
+The EAU Guidelines are regularly updated, presented in different formats, and available in various publications.
+The material can also be accessed via the website and is available in multiple languages.

 European Association of Urology Nurses (EAUN)